-Regular pelvic floor relaxation exercises can help relieve painful muscle spasm and associated pelvic pain.
+Pelvic floor relaxation exercises can relieve pelvic pain and associated pelvic floor muscle spasm.

 Please scroll down below this video for written guidelines and more expert tips for pelvic floor relaxation exercises.